 Like all gardeners I love to find the perfect plant for each individual spot.
 In addition to the 'tried and true 'stalwarts-- daylilies, Shasta daisies, coneflowers and many more--you will also find many unusual gems--such as the ones you see pictured here--which also thrive in my Vermont garden.

 From bees to butterflies, frogs to birds, this is also a garden that abounds with the energy of living creatures.
 Nothing gives me more pleasure than watching the Monarch or the Tiger swallowtail butterflies swarm over their favorite flowers as they feast on the nectar. as they flit from plant to plant in search of nectar while the cedar waxwings catch insects in the air above the pond.

 And I am always planning for changes and expansions.
-This coming year I plan to add a meandering woodland path above the old barn foundation as well as put the finishing touches on a new ‘front garden’ that is visible from the road.
-No my garden will never be quite finished–but that is the way that all gardens are.
+This coming year I plan to add a meandering woodland path above the old barn foundation as well as put the finishing touches on a new 'front garden' that is visible from the road.
+My garden will never be quite finished--but that is the way that all gardens are.